 For the future of your company and your employees, it is important that employees continue to hone their knowledge, skills and experience.
-To streamline your development programs and learning course, it is important to review career opportunities within the company and the professions in the labour market now in future.
+To streamline your development programs and learning course, it is important to review career opportunities within the company and the professions in the labour market now in the future.

 1: Set up a procedure

-First of all, draw up an internal process on training and development programs.
+First of all, draw up an internal process of training and development programs.
 This way, employees know the requirements, eligibility and application process.
 This includes also working agreements and clarification.
-Management or supervisory bodies, will be show the training programs which are in line with the market and complies with laws and regulations.
+Management or supervisory bodies, will be showing the training programs which are in line with the market and complies with laws and regulations.

 2: Review future needs

 Examine the job positions and competencies the company will need in the coming months or years.
 This requires a clear view of the future, and the possible gaps.
 Match the current skills of employees with the required needs and decide which employees are eligible for further training or retraining.

 3: Discuss goals